Soil and aggregate samples are delivered to the ADOT lab.

 This is where samples from the field are brought for analysis.
 The tests performed here identify a material’s properties and characteristics – information that is vital for geotechnical engineers, road designers and construction crews.
 So many tests

 Before we get too far, we want to point out that ADOT tests all sorts of materials at various points in the design and construction process (and even after construction, too).

 We blogged about ADOT’s pavement materials testing group

 last year and will eventually blog about structural materials testing and the other types of testing that falls under the umbrella of ADOT’s Materials Group.

-Dirt and rocks (a.k.a. soil and aggregate) are delivered to the lab’s logging area.
+Soil and aggregate (a.k.a. dirt and rocks) are delivered to the lab’s logging area.
 The samples are checked in and given a lab number.
 Samples also are tagged with a list of the tests that need to be performed.

-After being logged in, a majority of the samples will head to the Course Room
+After being logged in, a majority of the samples will head to the Coarse Room

 This is where technicians perform the sieve analysis – a test that will assess a sample’s size gradation.